SYBIL

 OSSIFICATION

 An optimized system is a system that resists change.
 The Sibyl computes equilibrium; equilibrium is stability; stability resists perturbation.
 But perturbation is how systems discover new possibilities.
-Mutation, experimentation, deviation — these are the sources of novelty.
-A world too perfectly optimized may be a world that stops evolving.
+Mutation, experimentation, and deviation are the sources of novelty.
+A civilization too perfectly optimized may be one that stops evolving.

 The Soviet Union did not fail only because it could not compute.
 It failed because it could not adapt.
 The plan became the prison.
 The optimization target became the only target.
 When the world changed, the system could not.